 Lighter than Air: Sophie Blanchard, the First Woman Pilot was written by Matthew Clark Smith and illustrated by Matt Tavares.
 Published in 2017 by Candlewick.
-Lovely writing complements the soft watercolor and ink paintings of this charming story of a woman who took to the skies despite the dangers involved with this mode of transporation.
+Lovely writing complements the soft watercolor and ink paintings of this charming story of a courageous woman who took to the skies despite the dangers involved with this mode of transporation.

 Long-Armed Ludy and the First Women’s Olympics was written by Jean L. S. Patrick and illustrated by Adam Gustavson.
 Published in 2017 by Charlesbridge.
 This was a fun read.
 The paintings are well done with super writing to match.
 Told with humor, I enjoyed learning about this strong athlete.

 Mae Among the Stars was written by Roda Ahmed and illustrated by Stasia Burrington.
 Published in 2018 by Harper Collins.
 A gorgeous picture book—bold digital and ink illustrations—inspired by the life of Mae Jemison, the first African American woman to travel in space.

 Margaret and the Moon: How Margaret Hamilton Saved the First Lunar Landing was written by Dean Robbins and illustrated by Lucy Knisley.
 Published in 2017 by Knopf Books for Young Readers.
 Excellent combination of good writing and fun illustration with real pictures of Margaret at the end of this entertaining read.